Big Five personality traits: Academic achievement

-Studies conducted on college students have concluded that hope, which is linked to agreeableness, conscientiousness, neuroticism, and openness, has a positive effect on psychological well-being.
-Individuals high in neurotic tendencies are less likely to display hopeful tendencies and are negatively associated with well-being.
-Personality can sometimes be flexible and measuring the big five personality for individuals as they enter certain stages of life may predict their educational identity.
-Recent studies have suggested the likelihood of an individual's personality affecting their educational identity.
+Vocational and educational transitions

+In a study, conscientiousness predicted success in the transition from secondary school to vocational education and training (VET).
+Extraversion predicted the final VET grade and obtaining a VET position; agreeableness was linked to a higher risk of dropout.
+Effect sizes were small but comparable to established predictors such as cognitive ability and parental socioeconomic status.

 Learning styles

 Learning styles have been described as "enduring ways of thinking and processing information".
 In 2008, the Association for Psychological Science (APS) commissioned a report that concludes that no significant evidence exists that learning-style assessments should be included in the education system.
 Thus it is premature, at best, to conclude that the evidence links the Big Five to "learning styles", or "learning styles" to learning itself.
 However, the APS report also suggested that all existing learning styles have not been exhausted and that there could exist learning styles worthy of being included in educational practices.
 There are studies that conclude that personality and thinking styles may be intertwined in ways that link thinking styles to the Big Five personality traits.
 There is no general consensus on the number or specifications of particular learning styles, but there have been many different proposals.

 As one example, Schmeck, Ribich, and Ramanaiah (1997) defined four types of learning styles: